Guaranteed fixed fees for Leasehold Conveyancing in Llandough

-Assuming the lease is registered - and almost all are in Llandough - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
+Assuming the lease is registered - and most are in Llandough - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-I am hoping to exchange soon on a basement flat in Llandough.
-Conveyancing solicitors inform me that they are sending me a report on Monday.
+Due to exchange soon on a basement flat in Llandough.
+Conveyancing lawyers have said that they will have a report out to me on Monday.
 What should I be looking out for?

 Your report on title for your leasehold conveyancing in Llandough should include some of the following: